“Talent without work is useless, thank God.” – Mark Twain

 - Failure defines you.

 - Getting rejected, such as writing a promotion that doesn’t beat the control, losing a client, or getting a low score in your review from is a mentor, is interpreted to mean you’re not smart or talented.

-- Believes you can learn when you put forth the effort, time, and energy, and commit to focus on the area you want to grow in.
+- You can learn when you put forth the effort, time, and energy, and commit to focus on the area you want to grow in.

 - Values the process of what you are doing — regardless of the outcome.

 - Failure does not define you.